 SAVE ON ENERGY HEATING & COOLING INCENTIVES PROGRAM

 Every hydro company in Ontario delivers the energy-efficiency programs offered under the Save On Energy umbrella.
 The first, and the one most likely to save you the most money, is the Heating & Cooling Incentive Program.

 Some descriptions of this program administered by the larger hydro companies are listed later in this article.

 Heating your home is the biggest money sucker on your utility bill.
 Why not take advantage of this program to not only save money on the purchase of new, energy-efficient heating products but also to save money every single month after that for the life of the product?

 For example, if you buy and install a shiny new high-efficiency furnace equipped with an ECM (You even get a $30 rebate on an ECM!), you’ll find yourself with a $250 rebate!
 You could very well save yourself, on average, $22 on your monthly bill.
 Add that up over the expected 15-year life span of your new furnace!

 Or, if your house is electrically heated, you could also receive up to $4,000 when you purchase a high-efficiency heat pump and $50 off the cost of a smart thermostat.
 And don’t forget the $600 rebate on a new ENERGY STAR® central air conditioning system.

 What could be easier?
-Jump on this opportunity today because it disappears on December 31, 2018.
-But you still have until February 19, 2018, to submit your application form.
+Jump on this opportunity today because it disappears on December this year.
+But you still have until February this year, to submit your application form.

 To apply, all you have to do is hire a certified contractor to buy and install your new furnace.
 They’ll submit the application for you.
 After that, you’ll get an email for your review and approval.
 Once you send your approval along with your receipt, then you’ll get your rebate in 8 to 12 weeks.